Description of pharmacy and opportunities for pharmacists:

 Characteristics of pharmacy school matriculants

 In 2004, there was a 10.7% increase in the number of applicants to pharmacy schools over the previous year.
 The average undergraduate GPA of matriculants in pharmacy schools in 2002 was 3.1 to 3.3.
-About 66% are female and 30% of the first year students had their B.S. degree before entering the pharmacy program.
+About 66% are female and 30% of the first year students had their B.S. degrees before entering the pharmacy program.
 The overall applicant to position ratio in 2003 was 4.8 applicants for every available position.
-13.9% of the matriculants were underrepresented minority students.
-66.9% of the pharmacy school matriculants are female and of the 200,000 total practicing pharmacists in the U.S., the majority are now female.
+Underrepresented minority student matriculants totaled 13.9%.
+Female pharmacy school matriculants totaled 66.9%, and of the 200,000 total practicing pharmacists in the U.S., the majority are now female.
 Of the 3,331 graduate student enrollment in 2003, women accounted for 49.7% of the full time graduate students.
 Attrition rates range at about 6% per class over the last five years.

 Pharmacy college application service